neonailol/kactoos/docs/nnl.rocks.kactoos.scalar/-false/-init-.md

 Logical false.

-There is no thread-safety guarantee.
+This class is thread-safe.

 **Since**
-0.7
+0.5